FAQs for the Local Emergency Directive

 Do I still need to stay at least 6 feet away from people if wearing a face covering?

-Yes.
+Yes, the Local Health Authority advises to stay at least 6 feet away from people outside of your residence, even if wearing a face covering.
 Wearing a face covering is just a part of your overall protection plan to keep you and others from spreading and getting COVID-19.
 That plan includes:

 - Social distancing, or staying at least 6 feet away from other people